top of page

 She chose presence.

-His life was short, but it shaped everything that came after:
+His entire life, though short, shaped everything that came after:

 My understanding of communication.